 The core premise of narrative therapy is that by collaborating with a therapist, individuals can explore, challenge, and reframe the dominant narratives that have shaped their lives.
 This process allows them to separate themselves from their problems, gain a fresh perspective, and discover new possibilities for growth and transformation.

-Narrative therapists assist clients in identifying times when the problem story was not entirely accurate or when there were exceptions to the problem.
-This process allows clients to question assumptions about themselves and consider alternative storylines that are more helpful and empowering.
-The ultimate aim is to help clients gain a sense of agency and purpose in their lives by rewriting their personal narratives.
+Narrative therapists assist patients in identifying times when the problem story was not entirely accurate or when there were exceptions to the problem.
+This process allows patients to question assumptions about themselves and consider alternative storylines that are more helpful and empowering.
+The ultimate aim is to help patients gain a sense of agency and purpose in their lives by rewriting their personal narratives.

 Narrative family therapy empowers families to reframe their stories and gain a fresh perspective on their challenges.
 By externalizing problems and deconstructing dominant narratives, this approach allows families to separate themselves from their issues and explore alternative, more empowering storylines.